 To differentiate itself, Apple stresses HomePod’s premium, quality audio as a music playback device.
 Notably, Apple also offers HomeKit, a software platform for smart home devices.

-Apple’s HomePod could be the first signal of a wider move into the smart home market.
+Whatever growth its first iteration sees, Apple’s HomePod could be the first signal of a wider move into the smart home market.
 Apple has a history of being a late but transformative entrant, as it was with the smart watch and the mobile phone.
-So success with HomePod and potential ancillary devices, should not be ruled out.
+So success with HomePod and potential ancillary devices should not be ruled out.

 Apple is a design company, after all, and it’s not unfathomable that it could get into selling smart homes, designed from the ground up.
 Smart Apple devices could be part of these homes’ tech core, engineered to be operated with Apple products like the Watch.